HandsOnDataViz/book/leaflet/with-socrata/README.md

 If your Socrata endpoint only supports JSON format, but includes data columns with latitude and longitude, see other Leaflet examples further below.

+## Register for Socrata App Token
+- Socrata requires developers to register for a free app token at https://dev.socrata.com/register

 ## Demonstration Maps

 ### GeoJSON endpoint with default markers and pop-up info window